-The lead wellness official superintendent shall assist the school health advisory council implement practices and procedures to annually inform and update the public about this policy and State Board policy HRS-E-000.
-The information provided must include the content of the policies and and the school system's efforts and progress in implement ing ation, evaluating, and complying with the policies, of this policy, including the All information required to be reported annually or that is otherwise reported to the board in accordance with as required in Section G, above shall.
-This information will be widely disseminated to students, parents, and the community in an accessible and easily understood manner, including by posting a copy of this policy and the annual report on the school system website.
+The lead wellness official shall assist the school health advisory council to annually inform and update the public about this policy and State Board policy HRS-E-000.
+The information provided must include the content of the policies and the school system's efforts and progress in implementing, evaluating, and complying with the policies.
+All information required to be reported annually or that is otherwise reported to the board in accordance with Section G, above shall. be widely disseminated to students, parents, and the community in an accessible and easily understood manner, including by posting a copy of this policy and the annual report on the school system website.

-RECORDKEEPING
+Н. RECORDKEEPING